szyfr/szyfr/README.md

 </p>

 <h2 align="center">Hello</h2>
-<p align='center'>I'm Joshua Zemenski, a student studying Software engineering with a dream of programming videogames.
+<p align='center'>I'm Joshua Zemenski, a wannabee game developer with a degree in Software Engineering.
 For now though I spend my time prototyping ideas and learning new things.
 I do have a small number of projects I'm working on, but it's hard to make a game when you have no artistic ability.
 I do make up for my lack of art skills with a Go-Getter attitude and an incredible amount of sarcasm.</p>

 ### Current projects
 - **Monochrome** *(Project Lead)*